Devidian/docker-spaceengineers/README.md

-# Space Engineers Dedicated Debian Docker Container (Healthcheck Fork)
+# Space Engineers Dedicated Debian Docker Container

 First of all thanks to [7thCore](https://github.com/7thCore) and [mmmaxwwwell](https://github.com/mmmaxwwwell) for their great prework making a linux dedicated server for Space Engineers real!